 As with any stock, there are risks associated with biotechnology investing, many of which are specific to the industry.
 Before considering these companies it’s important to understand what some of these risks are.

 Clinical failure is one of the most important risks to understand.
 All biotech companies that are producing medical products must test them rigorously to assess their safety and how well the drug or treatment actually addresses the condition it targets.
 There is a possibility that the drug or treatment will not be effective or will prove to be too dangerous for consumption.

 The process of testing begins in preclinical trials in which treatments are tested in a lab in test tubes or petri dishes without using human or animal subjects.
 Other preclinical trials might use animal subjects to test drugs.

 Many drugs don’t make it out of this phase of testing, so a biotech startup with drugs that are only in preclinical trials may be especially risky since the future success of these drugs is largely unknown.

 If a drug passes the preclinical phase, it goes on to phase 1, where the safety of a drug is tested.
 Then it moves on to phase 2 trials, which test dosage levels and how well the drug works.
 And finally, phase 3 trials are large clinical trials that test the efficacy and safety of the drug.
 A very small percentage of drugs make it past this final phase.

-The company will also likely need to assemble marketing teams to promote the drug to doctors and consumers.
+The company will also likely need to assemble marketing teams to promote the drug to doctors and consumers — or partner with another company to do so.
 These efforts can be costly and can fail to produce consumer demand.

 Choosing a Biotech Stock